 Battle Creek Recreational Center

 The recreation center offers open gym and tot-times.
-Hours change seasonally and are subject to change without notice, so watch our calendar and call ahead to confirm if you are traveling far.
+Hours change seasonally and are subject to change without notice, so watch our calendar or check the city of St. Paul's website and call ahead to confirm if you are traveling far.
 It also hosts classes, camps and occasional family events.
 In the summer it is part of the Summer Meals program.

 Tot Times at the Recreational Center